mattsoulanille/NovaJS/README.md

 ## Contributing

 #### Note that NovaJS will soon be undergoing a much-needed major rewrite.
 It will be rewritten in TypeScript with a great deal of attention paid to separating game logic from the user interface.
-Details and progress can be see on on the [project page](https://github.com/mattsoulanille/NovaJS/projects/3).
+Details and progress can be see on on the [project page](https://github.com/mattsoulanille/NovaJS/projects/3) and on the [TypeScript branch](https://github.com/mattsoulanille/NovaJS/tree/typescript).

 I welcome pull requests, however, I am often in school and unable to accept them immediately.
 Some easy places to contribute include:
 * Parsing: [See the companion project NovaParse](https://github.com/mattsoulanille/NovaParse).
 This is probably the easiest and most helpful way to contribute and is a prerequisite for most of the following features.